 LOOT uses metadata to supply plugins with messages and Bash Tag suggestions, and to help it sort plugins that it can’t otherwise sort correctly.
-Users can add to their plugins’ metadata through the metadata editor panel, and plugins with user metadata are indicated with a “Has User Metadata” icon.
+You can add to your installed plugins’ metadata through the metadata editor panel, and plugins with user metadata are indicated with a “Has User Metadata” icon.

-The editor panel is accessed by clicking the “Edit Metadata” item in a plugin’s menu, or by double-clicking a plugin name in the sidebar.
+The editor panel is accessed by selecting a plugin in the sidebar and then clicking the “Edit Metadata” item in the Plugin menu.
 Only one plugin’s metadata can be edited at a time.
 While the editor panel is open, the plugin sidebar also displays any non-default plugin groups, to aid setting new group memberships.
 The editor can be resized by grabbing the top of the editor’s header and dragging it up or down.

-The editor’s header displays the name of the plugin being edited, “Save Metadata” and “Cancel” buttons, and a row of tabs.
-The MAIN tab’s page contains the following inputs:
+The editor’s header displays the name of the plugin being edited, “Save” and “Cancel” buttons, and a row of tabs.

 Plugin groups are used to concisely load groups of plugins after others.
 The dropdown lists all defined groups: to define new groups or edit existing groups, use the Groups Editor.

 The other tab pages contain metadata tables, which are detailed below.
-New rows can be added, and existing user-added rows can be removed, though rows containing metadata from the masterlist cannot.
-The LOAD AFTER, REQUIREMENTS and INCOMPATIBILITIES tables can have rows added by dragging and dropping plugins from the sidebar into the table area.
+New rows can be added, and existing user-added rows can be removed, though rows containing metadata from the masterlist or from plugins cannot.
+Such non-user metadata rows are greyed out to indicate that they are not editable.
+The Load After, Requirements and Incompatibilities tables can have rows added by dragging and dropping plugins from the sidebar into the table area.

 This is a list of files that are required by the current plugin for it to function correctly.
 The current plugin will be loaded after any plugins listed.
 LOOT will also display an error message if any of the listed files are missing.
-Any file, not just plugins, can be listed here, and each entry has the same three fields as for the load after table.
+Any file, not just plugins, can be listed here.
+Each entry has the same fields as for the load after table and two additional fields:

 Note that listing a plugin’s masters as requirements is unnecessary, as LOOT already checks them.

 This is a list of files that are incompatible with the plugin.
 LOOT will display an error message if any of the listed files are found.
-Any file, not just plugins, can be listed here, and each entry has the same three fields as for the load after table.
+Any file, not just plugins, can be listed here, and each entry has the same fields as for the requirements table.

 A list of messages that are to be displayed for the plugin in LOOT’s report.
 These have no bearing on a plugin’s position in the load order.
-Each message has four fields:
+Each message has three fields:

 A list of Bash Tags.
 These are used by Wrye Bash when generating a Bashed Patch, and are detailed in Wrye Bash’s readme.
 LOOT’s metadata includes Bash Tag addition and removal suggestions, and any Bash Tags that came with the plugin are also displayed.